gleam-lang/website/frequently-asked-questions.md

 [purerl]: https://github.com/purerl/purerl

-[Purerl][purerl] is a backend for the PureScript compiler that output Erlang.
+[Purerl][purerl] is a backend for the PureScript compiler that outputs Erlang.
 Both PureScript and Purerl are fantastic!

 Here's a non-exhaustive list of differences: